wadetb/tinynumpy/README.md

 -------

 * ndarray.flat iterator cannot be indexed (it is a generator).
-* ndarray.flags is not supported (but might be soon).
 * No support for Fortran order.
 * Support for data types limited to bool, uin8, uint16, uint32, uint64,
   int8, int16, int32, int64, float32, float64.